 To better lead organizational change in five areas:

-If you are open to the new and different, you are open to the possibilities that change can bring.
+If you are open to the new and different visions of change, you are open to the possibilities that change can bring.

 Instead, shift your victim mentality to thinking about how the changes can be good for you and for the company.

 Work on coping strategies and on solutions together.
 This will give you support and a much broader view of how to meet change successfully head-on.

 The Bottom Line